-Keep your playlist diverse, always attempting to understand others' variety of interests, and accepting and welcoming perspective.
-The playlist should evolve and challenging your contacts with others.
+Keep your playlist diverse, always attempt to understand others' variety of interests, and accept and welcome perspectives.
+The playlist should evolve and challenge your contacts with others.
 Our playlist should always allow for the newness of diversity within reason of your values.

 Playlist Song #1 (About a young persons journey out on their own forming opinions of life for themselves as they encounter life.
 Claire is a town.)

 We All Have Different Playlists

 We all have different playlists, and our circumstances may change them up.
-As humans, we falter in the interpretation of someone’s playlist.
+As humans, we falter in interpreting someone’s playlist.
 Everyone wants to be followers of the unconditional love of Christ and givers of said love.
 We all can witness well when in our messenger roles, yet we sometimes fail when in our boxes and comfort zones.
 I pray we all improve our interpretations of others and see only that which will build His Kingdom.
-I pray we forgive our brokenness of humanity's weaknesses and know we want all is to be for Him.
-Remember, it is hard to turn away from the things that tear it down.
+I pray we forgive our brokenness of humanity's weaknesses and know we want all to be for Him.
+Remember, turning away from the things that tear it down is hard.
 I pray we find real strength in walking for Him together.

 Playlist Song #2 Talk about conflict here it is Love and Relationship ~

 A Playlist All For Him!

-How about this being written on our hearts today?
+How about this being written in our hearts today?

-I love you, and I know you are the same; I forgive you, and I know you forgive me as well.
+I love you, and I know you are the same; I forgive you, and I know you also forgive me.
 We are living for the King.
-We will make mistakes, but we will seek Him first and keep changing our playlist, living for God's purpose.
+We will make mistakes but seek Him first and keep changing our playlist, living for God's purpose.

 Proverbs 26: 20-22